JaviCandia/PDFScannerFlask/README.md

-# PDF Chat Backend Application
+# Flask | PDF Chat Backend Application

 This project is created as a learning exercise, utilizing **LangChain** and **Flask**.
 The application allows you to upload a PDF file and ask questions about its content, using the OpenAI API to provide responses.